 Somewhat similar to Organization, but more focused on local offices or shops.
 If your organization has various retail outlets or branches, Local Business is a great way to help Google understand where you are located.
 You could even use more specific types, like Restaurant or HealthClub.

 The Product Schema lets you add details about your product's price, reviews, and availability of products in your webshop.
+If you're doing SEO for e-commerce. this is an absolute must-have.
+It provides the information that the searchers are looking for, and greatly increases the Click-Through Rate (CTR).

 BreadcrumbList makes your search navigation clearer and applies to a lot of your pages.
+By adding Structured Data to your breadcrumbs, those same breadcrumbs will replace the URL in the SERP.
+That makes it look just a bit nicer.

-Event Schema helps you display future events and include details like start and end date, duration, location and ticket sales.
+Event Schema helps you display future events and include details like start and end date, duration, location, and ticket sales.

 As SparkToro researched back in 2018, Google is trying to keep searchers on their page.
 By answering a question directly on the result page, the searcher may not have to click through to the website that provided the answer.
 The result: fewer clicks from Google to your website.